Weak averaging principle for multiscale stochastic dynamical systems driven by stable processes: The nonlocal Poisson equation.

 satisfies

-\begin{remark} The condition \eqref{0conditionb0} implies that the drift coefficient $b$ is dissipative outside certain open ball.
-To be more precise, there exist positive constants $M$ and $R$ such that for all $x_1, x_2 \in \mathbb{R}^n$ with $|x_1-x_2|\geq R$, we have
+\begin{remark} Condition \eqref{0conditionb0} is a weak version of the dissipative condition.
+To be precise, it is equivalent to that for any $M>0$ there exists a positive constant $R>0$ such that for all $x_1, x_2 \in \mathbb{R}^n$ with $|x_1-x_2|\geq R$,